Shared Brain Circuits

 Depression and Pain: Shared Neurochemistry

-The comorbidity between major depression and chronic pain is not coincidence — both share fundamental neurochemical pathways.
+Comorbidity between major depression and chronic pain is no coincidence — both share fundamental neurochemical pathways.
 Serotonin and norepinephrine are simultaneously neurotransmitters of mood and descending modulators of pain: reduction of these substances in depression compromises both the emotional state and the inhibitory pain systems.

-This explains why antidepressants that act on serotonin and norepinephrine (SNRIs: duloxetine, venlafaxine) have indications for both depression and chronic pain — they treat both problems through the same mechanism.
+This explains why antidepressants acting on serotonin and norepinephrine (SNRIs: duloxetine, venlafaxine) carry indications for both depression and chronic pain — they treat both through the same mechanism.
 Duloxetine has FDA approval for fibromyalgia, painful diabetic neuropathy, and chronic musculoskeletal pain; approved indications may vary by country — confirm with the local label.

-Clinically, the direction of causality is frequently unclear — did depression or pain come first?
+Clinically, the direction of causality is often unclear — did depression or pain come first?
 In practice, treatment must address both simultaneously, since each amplifies the other.

 Anxiety and Pain: The Hyperactivated Alarm System

-Anxiety is, evolutionarily, a system of threat anticipation.
-When chronically activated, it keeps the nervous system in a state of alertness that amplifies all danger signals — including pain.
+Anxiety is, evolutionarily, a threat-anticipation system.
+When chronically activated, it keeps the nervous system on alert, amplifying all danger signals — including pain.
 The amygdala, central in fear processing, has direct connections with pain processing pathways and can amplify the painful response to stimuli that, in a state of calm, would cause minimal pain.

 Anxiety also fuels hypervigilance to pain — the patient constantly monitors bodily sensations, interpreting normal signals as dangerous.
 This attention directed at pain amplifies it (attention increases the perception of pain) and creates a cycle of worry and worsening.

-Specific fear of movement (kinesiophobia) is a manifestation of anxiety linked to pain that has practical implications: the patient avoids physical activities for fear of "causing more harm", leading to deconditioning and worsening of pain — one of the most harmful cycles in chronic pain.
+Specific fear of movement (kinesiophobia) is a pain-linked anxiety manifestation with practical implications: the patient avoids physical activity for fear of "causing more harm", leading to deconditioning and worsening pain — one of the most harmful cycles in chronic pain.

 Trauma and Chronic Pain: Adverse Childhood Experiences